-1 SECTION 7.
+SECTION 7.
 OTHER REMEDIES.
-A protected individual who pursues remedies 2 under this [act] is not precluded from pursuing other legal or equitable remedies against the 3 respondent.
-4 Comment 5 6 7 8 This section clarifies that the protection orders enforced under the act are not the only means of protection available to victims of domestic violence.
-Other legal remedies, such as tort actions and criminal prosecution, are left undisturbed by this act.
-9 SECTION 8.
+A protected individual who pursues remedies under this [Act] is not precluded from pursuing other legal or equitable remedies against the respondent.

+1 Comment 2 3 4 5 This section clarifies that the protection orders enforced under the Act are not the only means of protection available to victims of domestic violence.
+Other legal remedies, such as tort actions and criminal prosecution, are left undisturbed by this Act.
+6 SECTION 8.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 10 applying and construing this uniform act, consideration must be given to the need to promote 11 uniformity of the law with respect to its subject matter among states that enact it.
-12 SECTION 9.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 13 NATIONAL COMMERCE ACT.
-This [act] modifies, limits, or supersedes the Electronic 14 Signatures in Global and National Commerce Act, 15 U.S.C.
-Section 7001 et seq., but does not 15 modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
-Section 7001(c), or authorize 16 electronic delivery of any of the notices described in Section 103(b) of that act, 15 U.S.C.
-17 Section 7003(b).
-18 SECTION 10.
-APPLICATION.
-This [act] applies to a Canadian protection order 19 issued before or after [the effective date of this [act]] and to a continuing action for enforcement 20 of a Canadian protection order commenced before or after [the effective date of this [act]].
-A 21 request for enforcement of a Canadian protection order made on or after [the effective date of 22 this [act]] for a violation of a Canadian protection order occurring before or after [the effective 23 date of this [act]] is governed by this [act].
-24 Comment 25 26 The provisions of this act apply to all requests for enforcement of Canadian protection orders, both continuing and newly filed, made on or after its effective date.
-In addition, the

-2 3 effective date of this act and to requests for enforcement of Canadian protection orders issued before the effective date of this act and to requests for enforcement of Canadian protection orders in which the alleged violation took place before the effective date of the act.
-4 5 [SECTION 11.
+In 7 applying and construing this Uniform Act, consideration must be given to the need to promote 8 uniformity of the law with respect to its subject matter among States that enact it.
+9 SECTION 9.
+TRANSITIONAL PROVISION.
+This [Act] applies to protection orders 10 issued before [the effective date of this [Act]] and to continuing actions for enforcement of 11 Canadian protection orders commenced before [the effective date of this [Act]].
+A request for 12 enforcement of a Canadian protection order made on or after [the effective date of this [Act]] for 13 violations of a Canadian protection order occurring before [the effective date of this [Act]] is 14 governed by this [Act].
+15 Comment 16 17 18 19 20 21 The provisions of this Act apply to all requests for enforcement of Canadian protection orders, both continuing and newly filed, made on or after its effective date.
+In addition, the provisions of this Act apply to the enforcement of Canadian protection orders issued before the effective date of this Act and to requests for enforcement of Canadian protection orders in which the alleged violation took place before the effective date of the Act.
+22 SECTION 10.
 SEVERABILITY CLAUSE.
-If any provision of this [act] or its 6 application to a person or circumstance is held invalid, the invalidity does not affect other 7 provisions or applications of this [act] which can be given effect without the invalid provision or 8 application, and to this end the provisions of this [act] are severable.]
-9 Comment 10 11 12 13 14 One of main purposes of this [act] is to provide a mechanism for the cross-border enforcement of Canadian protection orders that does not rely on any federal mandate.
-By enacting this [act], a state is exercising its independent authority to recognize and enforce Canadian orders that the state would not otherwise be required to enforce under the Constitution.
-15 16 [SECTION 12.
-REPEALS; CONFORMING AMENDMENTS.
-17 (a) 18 (b) 19 (c)] 20 SECTION 13.
+If any provision of this [Act] or its 23 application to any person or circumstance is held invalid, the invalidity does not affect other 24 provisions or applications of this [Act] which can given effect without the invalid provision or 25 application, and to this end the provisions of this [Act] are severable.
+26 27 28 29 30 Comment One of main purposes of this Act is to provide a mechanism for the cross-border enforcement of Canadian domestic-violence protection orders that does not rely on any federal mandate; by enacting this Act, States are exercising their independent authority to recognize and enforce Canadian orders that they would not otherwise be required to enforce under the Constitution.

+SECTION 11.
 EFFECTIVE DATE.
-This [act] takes effect
+This [Act] takes effect on.....